 We assess children's work in mathematics from three aspects (short-term, medium-term and long-term).
 We make ongoing short-term formative assessments, which we use to help us adjust our daily plans.
 These short-term assessments are used to ensure maximized personalized learning takes place.
 We assess to measure progress against the key objectives, and to help us plan the next unit of work.
-Staff have access to progression maps (created by the NCETM) for the skills that need to be taught and can easily see where the skills have been previously taught and where they will need to go next with their learning.

 We make longer term assessments (via half termly tests, teacher assessments and SATS) towards the end of a term or the end of the school year, and we use these to assess progress against school and national targets.
 We then set targets for the next school year and make a summary of each child's progress before discussing it with parents.
 We pass this information on to the next teacher at the end of the year, so that they can plan for the new school year.
 We use SATs with children in Year 2 and Year 6, and half-termly arithmetic and reasoning tests throughout school.
-We also make annual assessments of children's progress measured against the level descriptions in the National Curriculum and have access to Testbase materials to support this.
+We also make annual assessments of children's progress measured against the level descriptions in the National Curriculum.
 The aim is for all pupils to reach the expected progress measure for their age group and in some cases, they will be working at greater depth in a subject.